unchartedsoftware/aperture-tiles/docs/src/readme.md

 <h6 class="attribution">Aperture Tiles is powered by <a href="http://uncharted.software/salt/">Salt</a>, an open <br> source library for scalable, analytic layered tiles.</h6>

-Aperture Tiles provides the ability to create browser-based, interactive tools any analyst can use to explore datasets containing billions of data points (or more).
+Aperture Tiles provides the ability to create interactive, browser-based tools to explore datasets containing billions of data points or more.

-Business and government leaders, operators and analysts today have more data than ever at hand to make smart, informed decisions.
-This information comes from various places, including social media, sensor data, financial transactions, cyber and open-source data.
-However making sense of such massive amounts of data is an extremely challenging task.
-As a result data is often not used to its full potential.
+To make informed decisions, business and government leaders, operators and analysts increasingly rely on more data than ever.
+This information can come from various sources, including social media, sensor data, financial transactions, cyber and open-source data.
+Making sense of such massive amounts of data is extremely challenging.
+As a result, data is often not used to its full potential.

 Aperture Tiles uses a pyramid of tiles to structure, analyze, visualize and interact with a user interface similar to web-based geographic map applications.
 This approach allows analysts to easily see and navigate all of the data without losing detail, and seamlessly "zoom in" to a more localized portion of that data.